gerardocampo/aws-alerts-rootuser/README.md

 👮  Now with this, you can get **email alerts** *whenever the AWS Root account is used*.

-This CloudFormation template will use a .Zip file archive in an S3 bucket, which has a Python Lambda function[^3], and will create the following resources:
+This CloudFormation template will use a .Zip file archive in an S3 bucket, which has a Python Lambda function[^3], and will provision the following resources:

 - CF Stack
 - EventBridge Rule
-- SNS Topic & Subscription(s)
+- SNS Topic + Subscription(s)
 - Lambda Function & Application
-- IAM Role & In-line Policy (for Lambda Function)
+- IAM Role + In-line Policy (for Lambda Function)

 The CFN template & Lambda package is based on: